Quantum mechanical virial theorem in systems with translational and rotational symmetry: Introduction

-Relations between virial theorem in classical mechanics and virial theorem in quantum mechanics are noted here in Section \ref {sec:Vtfcaqs}.
-Explanation is given on the basis of Ehrenfest's theorem and the correspondence principle.
-Derivations in Sec. \ref {sec:Vtfcaqs} follow similar derivations of virial theorem in standard classical and quantum mechanics textbooks \cite {2,3}.
+Relations between virial theorem in classical mechanics and virial theorem in quantum mechanics can be understood on the basis of Ehrenfest's theorem \cite{9} and the correspondence principle.
+Derivations of the classical and quantum mechanical virial theorems can be found in standard classical and quantum mechanics textbooks, e.g. \cite {2,3}.
 Quantum mechanical virial theorem is derived from the time derivative of the expectation value of operator $G$, i.e. from the expectation value of the commutator between $G$ and $H$.
 It is a simple fact in quantum mechanics that the expectation value of the commutator $[G, H]$ vanishes for eigenvectors of the Hamiltonian $H$ and the quantum mechanical virial theorem follows.
+This is explained briefly in Sect. \ref {sec:Vtfcaqs}.
 It is known that this argument is only formal since the generator of dilations $G$ is an unbounded operator and an eigenvector of $H$ need not be in a domain of operator $G$ \cite[Vol. 4, 231]{4}.
 Review of the various assumptions under which abstract versions of the quantum mechanical virial theorem have been proved is found in \cite {5}.
 Other ways of deriving the quantum mechanical virial theorem include an approach using dilations.
-This is the focus of Section \ref {sec:dilations}.
+Detailed explanations of this approach and other approaches can be found in reference \cite{1}.
+Some of the results from reference \cite{1} are used here in Sect. \ref {sec:dilations}.
 There is also an approach using variational calculation \cite {6}.
 For relativistic particles described by the Dirac or the Klein-Gordon equation and bound in scalar and/or vector type potentials an example of variational approach is given in \cite {7}.